 Is the Big Mac a low carb fast food option?

 A regular Big Mac contains 25 grams of protein.
 That’s a nice dose of protein if you’re a bodybuilder.
 But, with the protein comes a whopping 46 grams of carbs.
 Ok, technically with the 3 grams of fiber the Big Mac has, it’s only 43 grams of net carbs.

 Obviously, if you’re on a ketogenic diet, eating a regular Big Mac is sure to kick you out of ketosis.
 In fact, some people following keto try to stay as low as 12 grams a day.

-The good news about McD’s beef patties are while they might not be 100% grass-fed organic yet, the chain now uses 100% pure USDA-inspected beef patties with no fillers and no extenders.
+The good news about McD’s beef patties are that they use 100% pure USDA-inspected beef patties with no fillers and no extenders.
 However, the meat isn’t 100% grass-fed organic as that would significantly increase the cost.

 If you’re not looking for a gourmet meal and don’t mind keeping it bland, you can always order a few side salads.
 A side salad here contains:

 - Romaine lettuce (and/or up-to 5 different kinds of lettuce)

 - Baby kale